Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-usecases.md

 ---
 id: bitesize-usecases
-title: Multiplayer Use Cases Sample
+title: Multiplayer Use Cases sample
-description:
+description: Learn about the scenes in the Multiplayer Use Cases sample.
 ---

-The [Multiplayer Use Cases Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/MultiplayerUseCases) provides a series of scenes that explain some of the APIs and systems you can use with Netcode for GameObjects.
+The [Multiplayer Use Cases Sample](https://github.com/Unity-Technologies/com.unity.multiplayer.samples.bitesize/tree/main/Basic/MultiplayerUseCases) provides multiple scenes that explain some APIs, systems, and concepts that you can use with Netcode for GameObjects:

-This sample contains multiple scenes that helps you to understand the following concepts:

 - Server-side manipulation of data sent by Clients.
 - State synchronization through NetworkVariables.
 - Proximity interactions that are only visible only to the local player.
-- Client-server communication through RPCs.
+- Client-server communication through  Remote Procedure Calls (RPCs).

 ### Tutorials

 Each scene includes a tutorial to help you locate the scripts and GameObjects it uses.
 Follow each tutorials to learn how to use this Sample.

 The tutorials that open with each scene use the [Tutorial Framework package](https://docs.unity3d.com/Packages/com.unity.learn.iet-framework@4.0/manual/index.html).
-You can can open each tutorial at any time from the **Tutorials** menu.
+You can open each tutorial at any time from the **Tutorials** menu.

 ## The NetvarVsRpc scene

-The NetvarVsRpc scene demonstrates the differences betweeen the way NetworkVariables and Remote Procedure Calls (RPCs) perform state synchronization.
+The NetvarVsRpc scene demonstrates the differences between the way NetworkVariables and Remote Procedure Calls (RPCs) perform state synchronization.

 ## The NetworkVariables scene